What Does a “Keto Diet” Consist of?

 It trains your body to use your own fat stores as a fuel source.
 Instead of burning your body’s glycogen stores (commonly known as sugar, starch or carbohydrates) because it is not available it flips and burns dietary fat stores as the primary fuel source.

 This was a medical diet that was designed to help both children and adults have more control over seizures specifically those who suffer from epilepsy.

-Ketosis (keto for short) is a state that they body is in due to low carbohydrate consumption it uses the produced ketones as fuel rather then the carbohydrates that are typically consumed at most meals and snacks.
+Ketosis (keto for short) is a state that the body is in due to low carbohydrate consumption it uses the produced ketones as fuel rather than the carbohydrates that are typically consumed at most meals and snacks.
 Ketosis can only occur when fat consumption is 70-80% or more of daily intake.

 There is no need to log or count calories, the only restrictions is do not eat anything that contains sugar or starch, daily carbohydrate intake should be only 5-10% of daily calorie intake.
 If we do not use up all of the carbohydrates for energy then they are broken down to sugar and stored as fat, which leads to uncontrolled weight gain.

-During ketosis the glucose levels nonexistent, the body flips into fat burning mode in the ketosis state.
+During ketosis, the glucose levels nonexistent, the body flips into a fat burning mode in the ketosis state.

 The macronutrient target percent ranges: